 3. What documents are needed for section increase approval?

-Updated building plan, measurement certificate, safety certificates, and any other CBSE-required documents.
+Updated building plan, built up area certificate, safety certificates, and any other CBSE-required documents.

 Special Cases & Clarifications